What is the primary function of the evaporator in a freon cooling system?

 Prepare for the ASA Cabin Atmosphere Control System Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam today!

 The primary function of the evaporator in a freon cooling system is to lower the temperature of the cabin air.
-During operation, the evaporator absorbs heat from the cabin air as the freon, a refrigerant, evaporates from a liquid to a gas.
-This phase change requires energy, which is taken from the surrounding cabin air, thereby cooling it down.
-The cooled air is then circulated into the cabin, effectively lowering the overall temperature.
+In this cooling process, the evaporator plays a crucial role by allowing the refrigerant (freon) to absorb heat from the air inside the cabin.
+As the warm cabin air passes over the evaporator coils, the refrigerant inside evaporates, changing from a liquid to a gas.
+This phase change effectively absorbs heat, leading to a drop in air temperature before it is released back into the cabin.

 Subscribe